Cardinal-Infante Ferdinand of Austria: Fall from grace

-More dangerous than his military enemies were, however, his enemies at the Spanish court.
+More dangerous than his military enemies, however, were his enemies at the Spanish court.
 Numerous rumours and lies floated about, and it was claimed that Ferdinand was planning to become an independent ruler of the Spanish Netherlands with the help of the French King, an enemy of Spain.
 This rumour was enhanced by another rumour that the French court was planning to marry Ferdinand to Anne Marie Louise d'Orléans, Duchess of Montpensier, the (eldest) daughter of Gaston, Duke of Orléans, the French king's brother.
 The former claim was untrue however his sister Anne of Austria did suggest a marriage between Ferdinand and Anne Marie Louise, the greatest heiress in Europe.
 Making matters worse, the Spanish empire was under intense pressure militarily and financially; the Cardinal-Infante was even given conflicting orders to send troops to Spain to aid against the 1640 Portuguese uprising.

-Death
+Death and succession

-Ferdinand fell ill during battles in 1641, and died on 9 November 1641 in Brussels at age 32.
+Ferdinand fell ill during battles in 1641 and died on 9 November 1641 in Brussels at age 32.
 It was thought that death was caused by exhaustion combined with ill health.
 Reports talk about a stomach ulcer, but rumors also claimed that he was poisoned.
-Before his death he had an illegitimate daughter, Marie Anne de la Croix, born in Brussels in 1641 and died a nun in Madrid in 1715.
+Before his death, he had an illegitimate daughter, Marie Anne de la Croix, born in Brussels in 1641 and died a nun in Madrid in 1715.
+The Cardinal-Infante would leave behind quite a legacy which was unfortunately never exceeded.
+The Spanish Netherlands would only begin its decline not long after his death.
 His body was brought to Spain in 1643, and 12,000 requiem Masses were performed in accordance with his last wishes.
 He was buried in the Panteón de Infantes.

 Disputes about his successor as the Governor-General of the Spanish Netherlands destroyed the alliance between the Emperor in Vienna and the Spanish in Madrid.
-The Emperor (by now the Cardinal-Infante's old comrade in arms, Ferdinand III) favored his brother Archduke Leopold Wilhelm of Austria, a militarily unfortunate but otherwise a capable ruler.
+The Emperor (by now the Cardinal-Infante's old comrade in arms, Ferdinand III) favored his brother Archduke Leopold Wilhelm of Austria, a militarily unfortunate but otherwise capable ruler.
 Madrid favored John of Austria the Younger, the twelve-year-old illegitimate son of Philip IV and the actress María Calderón.
 The inauguration of the unpopular bastard was delayed, and the rule of the Spanish Netherlands was taken over by Francisco de Mello, Marquis of Terceira.